lorensen/VTKExamples/src/VTKBook/Chapter3.md

 <figure id="Figure3-26">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/GeometricObjects/TestSourceObjectsDemo.png?raw=true width="640" alt="Figure 3-26">
 </figure>
 <figcaption><b>Figure 3-26</b>.
 Examples of source objects that procedurally generate polygonal models.
 These nine images represent just some of the capability of VTK.
 From upper left in reading order: sphere, cone, cylinder, cube, plane, text, random point cloud, disk (with or without hole), and line source.
-Other polygonal source objects are available; check subclasses of vtkPolyDataAlgorithm. <a href="../../Cxx/GeometricObjects/SourceObjectsDemo" title="SourceObjectsDemo"> See SourceObjectsDemo.cxx</a> and <a href="../../Python/GeometricObjects/SourceObjectsDemo" title="SourceObjectsDemo"> SourceObjectsDemo.py</a>.</figcaption>
+Other polygonal source objects are available; check subclasses of &#118;tkPolyDataAlgorithm. <a href="../../Cxx/GeometricObjects/SourceObjectsDemo" title="SourceObjectsDemo"> See SourceObjectsDemo.cxx</a> and <a href="../../Python/GeometricObjects/SourceObjectsDemo" title="SourceObjectsDemo"> SourceObjectsDemo.py</a>.</figcaption>
 </figure>

 Some comments about this example.
 The include files *vtk__*.h include class definitions for the objects in VTK necessary to compile this example.
 We use the constructor New() to create the objects in this example, and the method Delete() to destroy the objects.
 In VTK the use of New() and Delete() is mandatory to insure device independence and properly manage reference counting.
 (See VTK User’s Guide for details.)
 In this example the use of Delete() is really not necessary because the objects are automatically deleted upon program termination.
 But generally speaking, you should always use a Delete() for every invocation of New().
 (Future examples will not show the Delete() methods in the scope of the main() program to conserve space, nor show the required #include statements.)